 Whole families provide stability in their homes and neighborhoods.
 The Family-to-Family program of St. Stephen’s Community House keeps families together through support.
-Through the “Stable Families” program, the YMCA assists families at risk of imminent homelessness.

-The Children are trying harder, look for more to do and now the center will give them somewhere else to go, to have something to do.
+The Children are trying harder, look for more to do and now the Center will give them somewhere else to go, to have something to do.
 I just see a better outcome.

 Johnny Green; Mother, St. Stephen’s Client